Streaming Halt¶

 Overview¶

-StreamingKernel monitors coherence by re-scoring the accumulated text
+StreamingKernel monitors a caller-supplied score by re-scoring the accumulated

-after each token (or every N-th token with score_every_n).
-Scoring is
+text after each token (or every N-th token with score_every_n).
+The production

 - Hard limit — any single token below threshold